buchi-labortechnik-ag/openinterface_examples_python/modbus_server/readme.md

 # Modbus Server
-modbus_server.py is an example script that reads and write data from your rotavapor's data into modbus server.
+modbus_server.py is an example script that converts data of your rotavapor into a modbus server.